Achieving Dimension-Free Communication in Federated Learning via Zeroth-Order Optimization: Experiments

 Our experiment results firstly echo our theoretical conclusion that using larger perturbation amount $P$ and local update steps $K$ can make {\alg} converge faster (refer to Table \ref{tab-comm-comparison}).
 More importantly, our experiment results clearly highlight that {\alg} achieves enormous savings in communication overhead in training and especially fine-tuning tasks in LLMs, compared to other baselines.

 We begin by training a simple Convolutional Neural Network model from scratch on the MNIST image classification task \citep{lecun1998gradient}.
 In the training tasks, our FL system comprises 100 clients, and we partition the dataset into 100 subsets by Dirichlet distribution (i.e., $\alpha=1$).
 Each subset is assigned to one sampled client.
-In each communication round, 10\% of clients are randomly selected to participate in the training process.

-\textbf{{\alg} largely reduces communication costs in training tasks.} Figure~\ref{fig:mnist-experiment} is plotted based on the average communication vector length that is transferred between a client and the server.
+In each communication round, 10\% of clients are randomly selected to participate in the training process. \textbf{{\alg} largely reduces communication costs in training tasks.} Figure~\ref{fig:mnist-experiment} is plotted based on the average communication vector length that is transferred between a client and the server.
 In the figure, we just compared {\alg} with the classical FedAvg as the corresponding first-order algorithm.
 All algorithms use SGD optimizer with momentum $0.5$.
 For {\alg}, we set the base learning rate as $0.001$.
-For FedAvg, we tested FedAvg's performance with different learning rates (see Figure~\ref{figure:different_lr} in Appendix) and selected $0.1$ as the best learning rate we observed.
 The figure clearly shows {\alg}'s substantial communication cost savings, even for the small CNN model containing only 28,938 parameters.
 (Note: FedAvg has not converged yet).

 \textbf{Increasing $P$ can enhance FL's performance.} Moreover, we can observe in Figure~\ref{fig:mnist-experiment} that the larger number of perturbations eventually leads to higher test accuracy, which is more influential than local update, while slightly slowing down the algorithm at the beginning.
 Hence, we further evaluate this perturbation trick on Fashion \citep{xiao2017fashion} with a larger CNN model (1,206,590 parameters).
 Like the learning rate scheduler, we use 25 perturbations at the beginning and double it at rounds 500, 1000, and 2000.
 Other settings are the same as MNIST.
 Besides FedAvg, we compare it against FedCom \citep{haddadpour2021federated} (using quantization) and FedAvg+Top $\mathds{k}$ (uploading the largest $\mathds{k}$ elements of the local update difference).
 We set $\mathds{k}$=10\% of parameters, and the quantization used in FedCom is compressing each element in the parameters to 8 bits.
 The left plot in Figure~\ref{fig:fashion-experiment} shows loss against communication rounds. {\alg} converges slower than the first-order methods, except for Top $\mathds{k}$, which is expected due to the inherent slower convergence of ZO methods.
 However, the slowness is not by the factor $d$ as the standard theorem established and supports the low effective-rank assumption.
 The right plot, illustrating test accuracy against effective communication vector length, reveals a different trend. {\alg} achieves higher performance with larger perturbations, while the communicated vector lengths are still significantly smaller than other algorithms.